Timm08/Timm08/Sleep.md

 Hot milk with cinnamon is a natural melatonin source.

 #### Expert's Guide
 In Dr. Matt Walker's talk "The Biology of Sleep & Your Unique Sleep Needs," he delves into the science of sleep and how it impacts our health and well-being.
-Here's a summary along with practical tips based on the content:

 1. **Understanding Sleep Cycles**: Sleep consists of cycles, including REM (Rapid Eye Movement) and non-REM stages.
 Each cycle serves different purposes for memory consolidation, cognitive function, and physical restoration.